logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 The `select` input introduces an edge case where your field would need to have child elements (i.e: `<option>` elements) inside its slot.
 Let's tackle this edge case head-on.

-Add a new fourth entry to the fields schema.
+Add a new fourth entry to the form's schema.
 This new entry will have a new `children` property that contains the options we want to render in the select element.

 ```vue{16-40}[App.vue]
 <template>